-This inventory was completed in January 2012 by the city of Belle, with assistance from the Meramec Regional Planning Commission.
+A windshield survey update to the inventory was completed in June 2019 by Meramec Regional Planning Commission.
 Data for the map was gathered through a "windshield" survey and is only intended to be a general representation of sidewalk condition.

-The city of Belle has approximately 21,415 linear feet (4 miles) of existing sidewalks.
+The city of Belle has approximately 23,540 linear feet (4.46 miles) of existing sidewalks, which is an increase of almost half a mile since 2012.
 The majority of the sidewalks are considered to be in good condition.
 The good sidewalks are scattered throughout town, but are most consistently found along the main roads near the school and downtown areas.
 The table below shows the condition of sidewalks.

 Condition Approximate Linear Feet Percent of Total

-Good 12,515 58
+Good 14,555 62

-Fair 4,450 21
+Fair 3,479 15

-Poor 4,450 21
+Poor 5,506 23

-Totals: 21,415 100
+Totals: 23,540 100